MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/resolving-build-errors.md

     If you see the following unhandled exception when targeting Win/WinPhone 10,  make sure you set **Windows 10.0** as the target in the Windows tab of the configuration designer.

     ![unhandled exception](media/resolving-build-errors/unhandled-exception.png)

-    If you see same exception when targeting Win/WinPhone 8.1, follow the [steps here](~/en-us/docs/tutorial-ionic/#unhandled) to call platformOverrides.js to fix this issue.

 * WWAHost runtime error?